William A. Arbaugh

 Research Interests

-I joined the Computer Science department at the University of Maryland College Park in 2000 after serving sixteen years with the U.S. Department of Defense.
+I retired from the Computer Science department at the University of Maryland College Park in 2012 after twelve years.
+Previously, I served sixteen years with the U.S. Department of Defense.
 During the sixteen years, I served in several leadership positions in diverse areas ranging from tactical communications to advanced research.

 In 2004, I founded Komoku, Inc. Komoku furthered research, Semantic Integrity, developed by myself and my students into a product to detect sophisticated malware.
-Komoku was purchased by Microsoft in 2008, and the technology incorporated into their product line in 2009.
+Komoku was purchased by Microsoft in 2008.
+Komoku technology currently runs on over 500 million hosts.